BLBX-7/ET0731_Brian_Keegan_TaiRong/3. TR64 Compliances/4_TR64_compliance_checklist.md

     - System designed in a secure way **[done]**

- We made use of MQTT with TLS for our communication protocol to ensure security for data in transit and rest.
+ We made use of MQTT with TLS for our communication protocol to ensure security for data in transit.
+Communication with cloud services also done in a secure way, and data stored in cloud are auto encrypted with security.

 - TR 64 : LP-07

     - Penetration-testing or vulnerability assessment conducted **[done]**

-Through the use of Kali linux and other theoratical attacks, we were able to assess the vulnerability of our system.
+Through the use of Kali linux and other theoratical attacks, we were able to perform penetration-testing and assess the vulnerability of our system.

 # Next Up
 <a href="/4.
 Vulnerability Assessment/5_Vulnerability_assessment.md">5.
 Vulnerability Assessment </a>